2025-2026 Academic Catalog

 CRIM 243 - Drugs and Crime (3 Hours)

 This course will be a survey of the historical, social, and political discourse on the relationship between drugs, people, and policy in the U.S. focusing on the criminalization of certain substances.
 We will explore historical patterns of drug abuse in the U.S., drug laws, contemporary drug use, the connection of drug use to crime and violence, and the "War on Drugs."
 Our focus in the course will be on the social reality of drug use and drug users within contemporary society.
 We will be investigating the complex relationships between individual and group behavior, and social structure.
 Special attention will be given to the complex legal history surrounding drug use, the link between drugs and crime, the impact of the medicalization of human behavior, and varying perspectives on "doing something about drugs."
+Offered occasionally.
 C21:CL,SS.

 Curriculum: CL,SS